knownopear/project-1/README.md

 ---

+### Important Functions
+* generateNewProb();
+This function chooses from 3 different types of logic questions
+1) generateString() - Generates a random string of letters with random cases.
+There is no capital I to avoid confusing the players
+2) generateOpenEnded() - Generates an open-ended question of math (Is x +- y = z? yes/no)
+3) generateMathEquation() - Generates a random equation and displays them to the player.
+There is a higher chance of getting a string and a math equation than an open-ended question.

+* increaseDifficulty()
+This function increases with every question that the player gets right, and affects all of the generated questions that come after.
+When the player changes, the difficulty level resets.

+---

 ### Plans Ahead
 I plan to allow for more than 2 players, and to increase the type of questions that can be endlessly generated.
 I also plan to shorten the code.